U.S. Embassy Bucharest, Romania - BCH

 If you were previously married: Your original divorce or spouse’s death certificate, and a photocopy.

-If you are older than 16 years of age: The original police certificate from your country of current residence and any countries of previous residence where you lived for one year or more.
+If you are older than 16 years of age: The original police certificate from your country of nationality, from the country of your current residence and from any countries of previous residence where you lived for one year or more.
 If these three items are all true, you must bring a more recent police certificate to the interview:

 1. You are older than 16 years;